gigaherz/JsonThings/documentation/formats/Blocks.md

 if the namespace (the part before the colon) is missing "minecraft" is implied.

 By default, only 2 color handlers are defined: `"foliage"` and `"tall_grass"`.
 More can be defined by mod code, and in the future it will be possible to define them via scripting.

+## "sound_type"

+Defines the sound type used to define the sound events that play when the block is placed, broken, or stepped on.

+Optional.
+Default: wood sound.

+Must be a resource location string like `"wood"`, or `"minecraft:powder_snow"`.
+Like on recipe jsons and other vanilla files, if the namespace (the part before the colon) is missing "minecraft" is implied.

 ## "item"